 Faye Dunaway and Warren Beatty, Oscars (Getty, EH)

-Sky Cinema Oscars is the place to watch the Oscars in the UK.
-You can access it with a Sky Cinema Pass with Now TV.
+The Oscars 2020 will be broadcast on Sky Cinema in the UK.
+Red carpet coverage will begin at 10pm UK time and the ceremony will start at 1am UK time.
+You can access it with a Sky Cinema Pass with NOW TV.
 They offer a free trial for seven days so if you time it right you can watch the Oscars live for free on the night.
 If you’d rather not stay up that late, you can catch the Oscars ceremony when it’s repeated on Monday evening in the UK.
-Start your seven day Now TV free trial.

 When is the Oscars?